liuyangliuyangliuyang/Urban-Street-Network-Morphology-Classification-Through-SGBNet-and-Fusion-Models/README.md

 git clone https://github.com/yourusername/Urban-Street-Network-Morphology-Classification-Through-SGBNet-and-Fusion-Models.git

-### Install dependencies
+# Install dependencies
 To install the necessary dependencies, run:

 pip install -r requirements.txt

 The requirements.txt file contains the required libraries for running the models:

-torch
+- torch
-torchvision
+- torchvision
-torch-geometric
+- torch-geometric
-scikit-learn
+- scikit-learn
-h5py
+- h5py
-networkx
+- networkx
-matplotlib
+- matplotlib
-numpy
+- numpy

-Usage
+## Usage

 ### Configuration
-The configuration for the models is located in config/config.py.
+The configuration for the models is located in `config/config.py`.
 This file allows you to specify the models (CNN, GNN, etc.), their parameters, and how to combine them.
 Below is an example configuration:

-python

 possible_models = {
     'cnn': {'type': 'image', 'columns': ['images'], 'features': 512},